-JOUR 351 Advanced Publications Production, Independent Study (1-2)
+IOUR 351 Advanced Publications Production Practicum (1-2)

-An independent study course, comparable in scope to JOUR 251, for upper division students.
-Special projects may include work in University publications and special journalism projects.
+Comparable in scope to JOUR 251, for upper division students: may include leadership roles and special journalism projects.
 (A student may accumulate a maximum of four units in this course.)
 Prerequisite: JOUR 241 or consent of instructor.
-Cr/ NC grading only.
+Cr/NC grading only.